antononcube/Raku-JavaScript-D3/README-work.md

 [hacked to redirect Raku code to JavaScript backend](https://github.com/bduggan/p6-jupyter-kernel/issues/100)

 Brian Duggan fairly quickly implemented the suggested Jupyter kernel magics, so, now no hacking is needed.

+I finishing 0.1.3 version of this package I decided to write its Python version of it, see [AAp3].
+Writing the Python version was good brainstorming technique to produce reasonable refactoring (that is version 0.1.4).

 --------